 Marijuana or cannabis plants can be compared to other living things, they also go through a process of stages as they mature.
-If you have decided to cultivate your own marijuana plants then it is important to understand the changes in growing this kind of plant between its lifecycle, because every growth stage needs different safekeeping.
+If you have decided to cultivate your own marijuana plants then it is important to understand the changes in growing this kind of plant between its lifecycle, because slow marijuana plant growth needs different safekeeping.
 One of the most important matter when growing cannabis plants is to look for quality marijuana seeds.
 You can purchase seeds via seed banks online, marijuana seeds have sourced the best quality seeds you can find.

 One of the problems you may encounter when cultivating cannabis plants is the slow cannabis growth.
 You might think that you have done all the things correctly when you grow cannabis plants, then all of a sudden, you see that it was slowly growing.
 It usually occurs throughout all stages especially in the early seedling stage or after the expected usual time in the vegetative growth stage.

 The story behind a passive marijuana plant growth has a lot of reasons.
 Listed below are some of the most usual factors for stunted or slowed cannabis growth.

 Marijuana seeds Michigan is not Getting Enough Nutrients

 Overfeeding the plants but not giving them the proper nutrients they need can slow cannabis growth.
 Understand that the nutrients will usually last less than a month if you are cultivating with a pre-fertilized potting combination.
 After this, you should manage your cannabis seed or plant with specific phase nutrients to help their development and vigorous flowering.